 Although Sheridan’s Federal troops held the field at the end of the day, his forces were stretched thin.
 Richmond could be taken, Sheridan wrote later, but it could not be held.
 He began to withdraw back to the north.

 The death of Stuart was a serious blow to Lee.
-He was a great cavalry leader, and his leadership was part of the reason the Confederates had a superior cavalry force in Virginia during most of the war.
+His leadership was part of the reason the Confederates had a superior cavalry force in Virginia during most of the war.
 Yet Stuart was not without his faults: He had been surprised by a Union attack at the Battle of Brandy Station in 1863, and failed to provide Lee with crucial information at Gettysburg.
 Stuart’s death, like Stonewall Jackson’s the year before, seriously affected Lee’s operations.